WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 Links sources when building the Unity game: https://www.youtube.com/watch?v=XtQMytORBmM&t=1s (Intro to Unity)
 https://www.youtube.com/watch?v=msTvOG4w80I (how to add animation to the sprites in Unity)

-C# is also an object oriented programming language, like Python.

 https://www.youtube.com/watch?v=CO4BGZOuUkM (how to run C# code in vscode youtube vid)